BrandenEK/Blasphemous.Randomizer/README.md

 ### Lesser known logic

 - Many gaps can be jumped across by using either dawn heart or young mason's wheel
-- Many cherubs can be collected with the more uncommon prayers
+- Many cherubs can be collected with unusual methods, such as Aubade or Cloistered Ruby
 - Lvdovico's reward for meeting Cleofas doesn't require the marks - Just talking to him
 - Laudes only requires the 4 golden verses to access - She can be fought before any of the other Amanecidas
 - Holes in the ground can be opened with either dive or charge attack or using any prayer on top of them